Rhode Island Court Records

 A search warrant, as defined by Rhode Island General Laws Title 12, Chapter 5, is an official written order, signed by a judge, in the state's name, directing a law enforcement officer to look for and seize the property specified in the warrant.

-The Fourth Amendment of the US Constitution expressly protects citizens' rights and privacy from unauthorized searches, so in Rhode Island, a search warrant can only be issued and carried out if there is probable cause—that is, solid proof that a person or piece of property needs to be searched.
+The Fourth Amendment of the US Constitution expressly protects citizens' rights and privacy from unauthorized searches.
+In Rhode Island, a search warrant may only be issued and carried out if there is probable cause—solid proof that a person or piece of property needs to be searched.

 There are specific grounds under R.I.
 Gen. Laws § 12-5-2 for the issuance of a search warrant, which means that any of the following could result in the search and seizure of a warrant:

-• Items pilfered, embezzled, or acquired through any fraudulent scheme with the intention of deceiving or cheating in this state or another.
+- Items pilfered, embezzled, or acquired through any fraudulent scheme to deceive or cheat in the state or another.

 Only a written complaint filed under oath by the chief of police, deputy chief of police, or other members of the police force of any city or town, deputy sheriff of any county, member of the state police division, full-time conservation officer of the department of environmental management, or any other person expressly permitted by law to file complaints for crimes against the law that they are responsible for enforcing, will result in the issuance of a warrant.